paulscherrerinstitute/std_detector_buffer/website/std-daq-doc/docs/Components/std-assembler.md

 # std-assembler

-std-assembler is the component that receives the confirmation from the std-udp-sync that the frames from an image are synchronized and have been arrived, and, therefore, are ready to be consumed.
+[std-assembler](https://github.com/paulscherrerinstitute/sf_daq_buffer/tree/eiger/jf-assembler) is the component that receives the confirmation from the std-udp-sync that the frames from an image are synchronized and have been arrived, and, therefore, are ready to be consumed.
 It fetches the frame's data and metadata and assembles them into an image on the image buffer.
 Once an image is assembled and ready to be consumed, it sends over ZMQ to external components.

 ## Overview

-std-assembler is used for assembling the images and send to anyone willing to listen.
+std-assembler is used for assembling the images and send to one (or many) components.
 It receives two arguments:

 - detector's configuration file: detector config file path.
 Which includes, for example, the total number of modules from the detector that is going to be assembled;
 - bit depth: defines properties of the data and the image that will be assembled.
 For example, number of bytes per line and bytes per image;

 Such properties are defined in combination with the detector's header file, which contains the dimensions of the modules and gap pixels (if any).

 ## ZMQ receiving